 But before getting into that touchy topic, let me give some background.
 No one will argue with the fact that we live on one planet (not two, three, or more).
 And yet we use the resources of 1.5 planet Earths, according to the Ecological Footprint.
 This indicator measures the amount of land area used around the world to produce humanity’s food, materials, and infrastructure and to absorb our carbon emissions, and compares this total land needed to the land available.
 This adds up to a deficit of biocapacity to provide for all of human society’s needs, and thus to an erosion of the natural capital that not only our economy but also all of human society depends on.
 It’s like having a bank account and living off the principal instead of the interest.
 In the short term, that’s not a problem.
 But eventually, the principal is gone and suddenly you’re bankrupt.
 The increasing destabilization of the climate, revealed as more droughts, sea-level rise, erratic weather, acidifying oceans, and melting glaciers, are all signs that maybe we should get a better accountant or at least cut up our credit cards.

 Of course, 1.5 planets doesn’t sound too bad—with new technologies surely we can correct the imbalances in a few decades, right?
 But certain countries—who happen to be major drivers of the global economy and the consumer culture—consume far beyond that.
 If everyone lived like Americans, we’d need not just 1.5 planets but 4 planets.
 Or better put, if we all lived like Americans, the Earth could only sustain 1.67 billion people without depleting natural capital, not the 7.1 billion now alive.
-And the American way of consuming is spreading around the world, with more Chinese, Indians, Brazilians, and other new consumer populations buying ever more cars, air conditioners, cell phones, computers, pets, and disposable diapers.
+And the American way of consuming is spreading around the world, with more Chinese, Indians, Brazilians, and other new consumer populations buying ever more cars, air conditioners, cell phones, computers, cats and their cat water fountains, and disposable diapers.

 So How Are We to Live?